eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

 In 2000, Samuel Larsen and Saman Amarasinghe presented [Exploiting Superword Level Parallelism with Multimedia Instruction Sets](https://groups.csail.mit.edu/cag/slp/SLP-PLDI-2000.pdf).
 They auto-vectorize loops, so that multiple scalar operations can be packed into a SIMD vector instruction.

+The algorithm has been implemented in the Hotspot JVM.
+However, there are a few things that have been altered for the implementation.

 TODO: more intro

+**First Example**

 Let's look at a simple Java example (`Test.java`):
 ```